By Rick Steves

 Are rail passes a good value for Finland?

 Rail passes are usually a solid value in Finland, given the otherwise high price of train tickets.
-Even if your Finnish travel is mostly limited to international ferries to/from Helsinki, the discounts afforded by a pass likely make it worthwhile.
+Passes also offer some valuable international ferry discounts, even if you have a pass that just covers Finland.

 How do I see whether a rail pass makes sense for my trip in particular?